• Contact Us

 Infertility

 Irregular Ovulation caused by Polycystic Ovary Syndrome (PCOS) leads to Infertility.
-The hormonal disturbances because of PCOS affect egg development and release from the body.
+The hormonal disturbances caused by PCOS affect egg development and release from the body.
 It means that women with this syndrome face problems during pregnancy.

 Symptoms of PCOS